The EU is plagued with divisions. Covid-19 vaccines are a golden chance to redeem the European project - KESQ

 Most governments have, however, signaled that they are planning to follow EU guidance on prioritizing the elderly, healthcare workers and vulnerable populations first, according to a recent survey by the European Centre for Disease Prevention and Control (ECDC).

-On Tuesday, eight countries — Belgium, France, Germany, Italy, the Netherlands, and Spain (as well as Luxembourg and Switzerland, who are not in the EU) took this a step further by making a pact to coordinate their strategies around the rollout.
+On Tuesday, eight countries — Belgium, France, Germany, Italy, the Netherlands, Spain and Luxembourg (as well as Switzerland, which is not in the EU) took this a step further by making a pact to coordinate their strategies around the rollout.
 The joint plan will facilitate a “rapid” sharing of information between each country and will streamline travel guidelines for cross-border workers, who will be prioritized.

 Martin McKee, professor of European public health at the London School of Hygiene and Tropical Medicine, said it is a good idea to take a coordinated approach, to instill greater confidence among the public and to mitigate the risk of any differences being exploited by the anti-vaccine movement.
 But he added that it is understandable that governments also want to make their own decisions.

-Note: Correction: A previous version of this story misstated Luxembourg’s status in the European Union.
-It is an EU member country.